TheCodecOfficial/Validation-Tools/README.md

 val.make_grid("color_roughness_grid", cell_resolution=128, cols=5, generate_labels=True)
 ```
 > [!NOTE]
-> Here, we set `nori_only=True`, since there is no one-to-one correspondence for the microfacet model in Mitsuba.
-The simple nori to mitsuba converted will thus ignore this case leading to Mitsuba not recognizing the bsdf type.
+> Here, we set `nori_only=True` to only generate renders using Nori, since there is no one-to-one correspondence for the microfacet model in Mitsuba.
+The simple nori to mitsuba converter will thus ignore the microfacet bsdf, leading to Mitsuba not recognizing the bsdf type.

 Running this example will generate the following renders: